zarbin/credit-risk-classification/README.md

 **Question:** How well does the logistic regression model, fit with oversampled data, predict both the `0` (healthy loan) and `1` (high-risk loan) labels?

 **Answer:** For the oversampled data, the model was extremely accurate at 99%.
-Also there was improvment in model accuraccy as it predicted 99% of the laons that actually did default.
+Also there was improvment in model accuraccy as it predicted 99% of the loans that actually did default.
 With only 4 false positives and 116 false negatives this model is reliable for predicting loans and an improvement on what our original training model.